alyssie/stats-preview-card-component/README.md

 Coded by Alyssie

 #### The Challenge:
-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout depending on their device's screen size.
-- Shorten any valid URL
-- See a list of their shortened links, even after refreshing the browser
-- Copy the shortened link to their clipboard in a single click
-- Receive an error message when the form is submitted if the input field is empty

 #### Added features by Alyssie:
-- Delete existing link.
-- Show a loader while waiting for the result.
-- Receive an error message when URL is invalid.
+- Countdown animation.

 #### Design:
 - ./design/desktop-preview.jpg